cldwalker/emojinator/README.md

 ## Description

-This is a simple, silly app that slurps a url and emojifies any word that matches an emoji name.
+This is a simple, silly app that slurps a url and emojinates any word that matches an emoji name.
 For example, to emojinate https://github.com, just add it to the root of this app e.g.
 [http://localhost:8080/https://github.com](http://localhost:8080/https://github.com/).